 The Location of Disney’s Beach Club Resort

-The location of Disney’s Beach Club Resort is one of the greatest benefits to staying there.
-It’s located in the Boardwalk area, within walking distance to Epcot, the Boardwalk, the adjacent Yacht Club, and the Swan and Dolphin resorts.
+The location of Disney’s Beach Club Resort is one of the greatest benefits to staying there, in my opinion.
+It’s located in the Epcot resort area, right by the Boardwalk.
+It’s within walking distance to Epcot, the Boardwalk, the adjacent Yacht Club, and the Swan and Dolphin resorts.

 To get to the Magic Kingdom, Animal Kingdom, and Disney Springs, bus service is available.
 There’s also a boat that travels to Epcot and Disney’s Hollywood Studios (as well as nearby resorts).

 The Rooms at Disney’s Beach Club Resort

 Rooms at Disney’s Beach Club Resort were recently renovated, and have a clean, coastal theme.
 Many rooms have two queen beds, as well as a sofa bed.
 There’s also a small built-in with a fridge and coffee maker (which uses Cuisinart pods) as well as a hairdryer.
 Free WiFi is also available.
 Note that when the rooms were renovated, the alarm clocks were removed.
 I use my iPhone as an alarm clock, but if you don’t, you may want to pick up a travel alarm clock to bring along.

 Most rooms are offered with either one king bed, one king bed and a day bed, two queen beds, or two queen beds and a day bed.
 With a boy and a girl, it’s nice to have the separate day bed so the kids don’t have to share a room.
 Room views include the following:

 - Standard rooms, with a view of the parking lot or resort roof

 - Garden view, with a garden or woods view